IvBaranov/RxBluetooth/README.md

    } else {
       // check if bluetooth is currently enabled and ready for use if (!rxBluetooth.isBluetoothEnabled()) {
-         // to enable blutooth via startActivityForResult()
+         // to enable bluetooth via startActivityForResult()
          rxBluetooth.enableBluetooth(this, REQUEST_ENABLE_BT);
       } else {
          // you are ready